CrepeGoat/Continued-Fraction-Rationals/README.md

 # Continued-Fraction-Rationals

 ## Description
-This is a small C++ library for efficiently encoding continued-fraction rationals in computer memory.
+This is a small C++ library that provides a space-efficient encoding of continued-fraction integer sequences.

 ## Installation
 Download the `Implementation` folder.
 (This package has no dependencies.)